 Support for Tidal is largely the same, so you can get it on devices that run iOS 11 and higher, Android 5 and higher, macOS, and Windows.
 Both streaming platforms are also supported by a number of more left-field gadgets, including AV receivers, TVs, and even cars.

-As we mentioned before, you’ll also find personalized playlists based on your listening habits, which is a fantastic way to discover new music, as well as revisiting some of your favorite tracks.
+As we mentioned before, you’ll also find personalized playlists based on your listening habits, which is a fantastic way to discover new music, as well as revisit some of your favorite tracks.

 Spotify does have some glaring omissions in its music catalog, however, largely down to artists who don’t want to make their music available to stream anywhere or artists who have a particular dislike of Spotify’s royalty payments.

-You won’t find artists like Joanna Newsom and Garth Brooks on Spotify, and until fairly recently you couldn't even listen to The Beatles – though you’ll find their entire discography on the streaming platform these days (thank goodness).
+You won’t find artists like Joanna Newsom and Garth Brooks on Spotify, and for a while, you couldn't even listen to The Beatles – though you’ll find their entire discography on the streaming platform these days (thank goodness).

 Some of the artists who are absent from Spotify have close ties to Jay-Z and therefore favor his platform, Tidal.
 Beyoncé’s 2019 album Lemonade debuted on Tidal exclusively, for example.

-That means Tidal’s catalogue can feel somewhat skewed towards hip-hop and rap artists, though it’s possible that this is down to the platform’s editorial curation of its tracks.
+That means Tidal’s catalog can feel somewhat skewed towards hip-hop and rap artists, though it’s possible that this is down to the platform’s editorial curation of its tracks.

 That being said, Tidal does a good job of curating music playlists based on your listening habits, and you’ll find that just a few weeks of use will give its algorithms enough information to serve you truly exciting recommendations.